HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 45; mean age, 61) had moderately impaired urinary flow and

+a range of standardized LUTS scores.
 In an intent-to-treat analysis of the 306 men who completed

 the 72-week trial, both groups had similar small improvements in mean symptom scores, but saw palmetto conferred no benefit